srikanth30494/MERN/README.md

  http://localhost:3000

-**To be able to run project locally, you need to have valid UMG Global credentials**
+**Note: To be able to run project locally, you need to have valid UMG Global credentials**

 ## Production Environment: